eoleedi/SAMAD/README.md

 * Specifically designed to target criteria essential for the evaluation of spontaneous spoken responses.

 ## How to get the dataset?
-* Please contact to Language Training & Testing Center (LTTC) to ask for the dataset.
+* To obtain the dataset, please reach out to the Language Training & Testing Center (LTTC).

-## Sample